swisscom/PowerSponse/README.md

 There are some unique features implemented in PowerSponse:
 * Focus on containment and not on detection or log collection and allows adding more functions easily with the implemented plugin system.
-* Handling of **literal or regular expressions** for searching or killing processes, searching for or deactivating scheduled tasks or services.
+* Handling of **literal or regular expressions** for searching or killing processes, files and directories, searching for or deactivating scheduled tasks or services.
 * **Implementation of a rule engine ([CoRe rules](https://github.com/swisscom/PowerSponse/wiki/CoRe-rules)** which can be used by `Invoke-PowerSponse` or `New-CleanupPackage` to reuse predefined